Secretary for Transport and Public Works (Portuguese Macau)

-Secretary for Transport and Public Works (Secretário-Adjunto dos Transportes e Obras Públicas) was a bureau secretary in Portuguese Macau.
+The Secretary for Transport and Public Works (Secretário-Adjunto dos Transportes e Obras Públicas) was a bureau secretary in Portuguese Macau until the handover of Macau in 1999.
 The Secretary headed the Secretariat for Transport and Public Works (Secretaria dos Transportes e Obras Públicas).
-This was the only department to remain intact after the 1999 handover (see Secretariat for Transport and Public Works (Macau)).

 The role for Communications from the old Secretary for Public Works and Communications was transferred to the Secretary for Tourism and Culture.